Wolfgang Rindler

-Wolfgang Rindler (18 May 1924 – 8 February 2019) was an Austrian physicist working in the field of general relativity where he is known for introducing the term "event horizon", Rindler coordinates, and (in collaboration with Roger Penrose) for the use of spinors in general relativity.
+Wolfgang Rindler (18 May 1924 – 8 February 2019) was an Austrian physicist studying general relativity.
+He is known for introducing the term "event horizon" for the boundary of a black hole, Rindler coordinates, and (in collaboration with Roger Penrose) for the use of spinors in general relativity.
 An honorary member of the Austrian Academy of Sciences and foreign member of the Accademia delle Scienze di Torino, he was also a prolific textbook author.

 Life and career

 Born in Vienna on 18 May 1924, Wolfgang Rindler was the son of a lawyer.
 In 1938, his mother sent him to England through the auspices of the Kindertransport rescue of Jewish children from Germany and Austria.
 He gained his B.Sc. and M.Sc. from the University of Liverpool and his PhD from Imperial College London.
 From 1956 to 1963 he taught at Cornell University.